-Current UMass research includes studies on the biology and integrated management of turf-damaging diseases and insects, short- and long-term weed management, pesticide exposure, fertility, drought management, as well as a range of National Turfgrass Evaluation Program fine turf trials.
+Join us at UMass Turf Research Field Day to hear about and see research projects in the field, network with colleagues, and enjoy continental breakfast and a hearty barbecue lunch.
+Current UMass research includes studies on the biology and integrated management of turf-damaging diseases and insects, short- and long-term weed management, environmental stress physiology, fertility, drought management, and golf and sports surfaces, as well as a range of National Turfgrass Evaluation Program fine turf trials.

 For more background information, visit our Research Field Day page.

 Attendee & Exhibitor Registration

 Pre-registration for UMass Turf Field Day is open through July 12, 2019.
 There is a $15 additional charge for all on-site registrations on the day of the event.
 Continental breakfast and a hearty lunch are included with registration.

 To register and pay online using a CREDIT CARD:

 To register and pay by mail with a CHECK or PO:

 8:15-9:00 - Attendee Check-In - Continental Breakfast - Trade Show

 9:00-9:45 - Welcoming Remarks - Trade Show and Networking - Equipment Demonstrations